 - Audio-record classes or a provided note-taker for missed classes

-Reasonable accommodations provide appropriate allowances for the student to succeed while preserving the integrity of the course.
-Accommodations are individualized depending on the need of the student and nature of the course.
-Please be aware that the Title IX office cannot request an accommodation that is a fundamental alteration to a course.
-Contact the Title IX office to discuss possible accommodations.
+Reasonable adjustments provide appropriate allowances for the student to succeed while preserving the integrity of the course.
+Supportive measures are individualized depending on the need of the student and nature of the course.
+Please be aware that the Title IX office cannot request an adjustment that is a fundamental alteration to a course.
+Contact the Title IX office to discuss possible adjustments.

-If you are a professor with a student requesting accommodations, please contact the Title IX Office or the Title IX Coordinator directly.
+If you are a professor with a student requesting adjustments, please contact the Title IX Office or the Title IX Coordinator directly.

 A student should contact the Title IX Office or Title IX Coordinator as soon as possible.
 The Title IX Office can help the student understand their rights under Title IX and facilitate communication between the student, professors, and other offices as needed.
 A student may schedule a meeting with the Title IX Office by calling (801)-422-8692, emailing title9@byu.edu or coming to the office in WSC 1320.